 - Separate Screens - Different record formats are generated for each action selected.
 In the next step, fields can be selected to be included on each format individually.

 - Language - This option tells JumpStart what programming language and syntax should be used.
-Currently, there are three options:
+Currently, there are four options:

 - RPGLE Free (All Specs) - This option will generate an RPG application using the new full free format syntax introduced in IBM i 7.1.
 PTFs for the RPG compiler are required on IBM i 7.1 in order to use this option.
 IBM i 7.2 included this functionality at release.